 #6 Use Referral URL Remarketing Lists

-With Google AdWords remarketing, you can target users who come in from sources other than your AdWords ads.
+With Google Ads remarketing, you can target users who come in from sources other than your Google Ads.
 For example, users who visited your website after viewing your ads on Facebook, Twitter or any other third party site.
 You can set up referral URL remarketing lists while creating a new remarketing list.
 For such users, provide consistent messaging so they are motivated to convert.
 Using this method, you can add also the audience from your e-mail marketing campaigns and formulate an appropriate remarketing strategy for them.

 #7 Prevent Ad Fatigue